Did nobody ever tell you that healthy food can taste great and boost your mood? Forget boring fad diets and choose feel good food!

 Try eating avocados with salads, eggs, bagels, and Mexican-style dishes.
 They also help to boost your metabolism!

-You might assume that spinach is one of those typical healthy foods that taste bland and boring.
+You might assume that spinach is one of those typical healthy foods that tastes bland and boring.

-You couldn’t be more wrong.
+But you couldn’t be more wrong!
 Packed full of incredible nutrients, spinach can be added to almost any dish as a fantastic health booster.